Time of Use Billing with SDG&E

 What is the best the TOU pricing plan?

 Another TOU pricing plan is called TOU-Plus (TOU-P) and it involves vigilant attention to energy consumption on “Reduce Your Use” event days.
-SDG&E can impose up to 18 of these Reduce Your Use days per year which drastically increase prices of energy between 2:00PM and 6:00PM for that day – this is based on the understanding that customers shifting to this plan must self-enforce zero or minimal energy consumption during this period.
+SDG&E can impose up to 18 of these Reduce Your Use days per year; during these times there is a drastic price increase between 2:00PM and 6:00PM for that day – this is based on the understanding that customers shifting to this plan must self-enforce zero or minimal energy consumption during this period; think of it like a self-imposed outage with a big financial hit for not complying.
 For households that can be flexible enough to essentially avoid using electric energy during these peak energy hours on the selected days, there are good savings to be had.
 This is the pricing plan for people willing to pay additional attention to SDG&E’s Reduce Your Use days schedule and announcements and don’t mind the inconvenience of occasional, self-imposed power “outages” as a trade-off for SDG&E charging lower electricity rates throughout the rest of the calendar days.

 For solar customers, the DR-SES rate plan is the current default plan.
 The TOU-P plan described above is a good option, but comes with the need to heed “Reduce Your Use” days.
 Another good option is the TOU-DR plan, which does not require observation of those “Reduce Your Use” restrictions.
 And as Electric Vehicles become more popular, the TOU-EV-5 is a good choice, provided you use that electric car enough to overcome a monthly fee of sixteen dollars on the plan.